diffusiondata/apns-example/README.md

 * Deploy and start the app upon an iOS device.
 APNs service is unavailable in the simulators.

-* Use the Settings app to configure APNSExample to connect to your Diffusion/Reappt server.
+* Use the Settings app to configure APNSExample to connect to your Diffusion/Diffusion Cloud server.

 * Start APNSExample app and tap on 'Subscribe' and confirm it displays "PNSubscription accepted".